 Check out the programs on this page to see the some of the ways in which we work to support our communities.

-Rivers of Steel is now accepting applications for its Mini-Grant program, which assists heritage-related sites and organizations, as well as municipalities, within the borders of the Rivers of Steel National Heritage Area.
+Rivers of Steel will soon announce the recipients of its Mini-Grant program, which assists heritage-related sites and organizations, as well as municipalities, within the borders of the Rivers of Steel National Heritage Area.
 The Mini-Grants may be used to develop new and innovative programs, partnerships, exhibits, tours, and other initiatives.

 Through the of preservation and promotion of our own heritage sites and by attracting visitors to the Heritage Area at large, Rivers of Steel’s heritage tourism programs showcase our region’s rich cultural and industrial legacy while creating a profound impact on the local economy.